U.S. Route 9 in New Jersey: History

 In the 1927 New Jersey state highway renumbering, the present-day routing of US 9 between Cape May and Woodbridge became part of Route 4, while the portion along the US 1/9 concurrency south of the Tonnele Circle became part of Route 25 and north of there to the George Washington Bridge became Route 1 and Route 6.
 Meanwhile, what had been signed as US 9 at the time was Route 4 from Absecon to Lakewood, Route 35 between Lakewood and Belmar and Eatontown and South Amboy (now Route 88 between Lakewood and Point Pleasant), Route 4N (now Route 71) between Belmar and Eatontown, Route 4 (now Route 35) between South Amboy and Rahway, Route 27 between Rahway and Newark, Route 25 between Newark and Jersey City, and Route 1 north of Jersey City.

 After the Pulaski Skyway opened in 1932, US 9, along with US 1 and Route 25, was routed onto it.

+The Edison bridge opened on a weekend schedule on October 11, 1940, and was opened permanently by November 15, 1940.

 By the 1940s, US 9 was extended south along Route 4 to Cape May, with the small southern piece leading to US 30 in Absecon becoming an unnumbered road that is now Route 157.
 In addition, US 9 was moved to its current routing between South Amboy and the George Washington Bridge.

 By 1947, US 9 and Route 4 were moved to a new alignment between Freehold and Old Bridge Township, with the old alignment becoming Route 4A (now Route 79 and a part of Route 34).

+In 1952, the Tonnele Circle was rebuilt.
+Northbound traffic from TRUCK US 1/9 could now go straight through the circle.
+Also at that time, or possibly earlier, the offramp from Route 139 was moved to the right side, and entered the Circle where the connector to Hudson County Boulevard had.
+The connector was modified to only go towards the Circle.
+After the GSP was completed through the Toms River area that same year (south of Dover Road on June 28, north on July 3), US 9 was moved to it to bypass the center of the community and the former route became US 9 Alternate (now Route 166).